 It’s always fun to see the transformation in the garden when a flower such as a black-eyed Susan starts blooming.
 This beautiful bloom adds such a pop of color to my late summer/ early fall cottage garden.
 I started out with ONE plant about 5 years ago, and I have divided them and transplanted them throughout the garden.

 I also love black-eyed Susans because they are one of the last summer flowers to bloom for the year. usually through part of October.

-Coneflowers are such a pretty perennial, and come in many more color than what I have planted here.
+Coneflowers are such a pretty perennial and come in many more colors than what I have planted here.
 They are another great plant to divide and transplant to other areas.

 This is one of my very favorite pictures taken this summer.
 I spent an evening strolling through the garden, taking in the gorgeous view with the magical outdoor bistro lights.